bullhorn/rest-api-docs/source/includes/entityref/_employeepay.md

         <tr class="even">
             <td>chargeDate</td>
             <td>Timestamp</td>
             <td>The charge date seen on the employee timesheet.
-This is required to update the Paycheck UI for your client.</td>
+This is a required field.</td>
             <td>X</td>
             <td></td>
         </tr>